nadeo/trackmania-doc/docs/play/what-is-ranked-2v2.md

 ## Matchmaking rating

 When the match ends, players will earn or lose rating points depending on their performance.
+In case of a tie between two players in a match, the player with the better PB will be ranked higher.

 | Overall player position | Points gained |
 |:---:|:---:|